smowton/llpe/index.md

 permalink: /
 ---

 LLPE is a partial evaluator for LLVM bitcode.
 It is suitable for specialising programs written in C, C++, FORTRAN, or any other language that can be compiled to LLVM intermediate representation.
 Specialisation can used to pare un-needed code from general programs, or to introduce staging to existing programs without manual modification.
-LLPE is designed to speicalise aggressively with minimal manual input.
+LLPE is designed to specialise aggressively with minimal manual input.

 Features
 --------